alphagov/notifications-python-client/DOCUMENTATION.md

 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
 1. Go to the __Templates__ page and select the relevant email template.
 1. Select __Edit__.
-1. Add a placeholder field to the email template using double brackets.
+1. Add a placeholder to the email template using double brackets.
 For example:

 "Download your file at: ((link_to_file))"